Camera Menu - Trainz PLUS

 The player may switch targets at any time.
 If the target object is deleted then the camera will return to the "roaming camera" behaviour of the Car Camera mode.
 Currently there is no method to control the speed or direction of the carz, nor jump to an internal camera for the car.
 Maybe one day… :-)

-This is a first-person style camera, where the player can “walk” around the terrain using the arrow keys.
+This is a first-person style camera, where the player can “walk” around the terrain using the arrow keys, and change direction/look around using the RMB + mouse.

 Currently, the walk camera is only affected by the ground height.
 The player cannot swim, jump, etc. and can walk through any splines, scenery, etc. When crossing water, the player maintains water level height (effectively walking on water).
 Longer term, we plan to integrate PhysX support but that is beyond the current scope of this release.